Safety and security

-There has been an increase in the number and frequency of protests in The Gambia, primarily in the Kombo districts.
-You should avoid large gatherings in public areas, and follow the advice of local authorities.
+There were a series of political protests in The Gambia in December 2019 and January 2020, primarily in the Kombo districts.
+You should avoid large gatherings and protests in public areas, and follow the advice of local authorities.

-Attacks on tourists are increasing, particularly the theft of passports and other valuables from hotel rooms.
+Attacks on tourists can occur, particularly the theft of passports and other valuables from hotel rooms.
 Don’t take valuables or large sums of money to the beach, or display them in public.
 Take particular care when visiting isolated beaches and markets.

 Don’t leave valuables in unattended vehicles.
 Take particular care in unlit areas or in places away from the Tourist Development Area.